drvy/dmdev-vagrant/README.md

 | Jekyll       | `http://192.168.30.10:4000`                             |

 ## Virtual Machine Management (Vagrant)
-This are the basic commands to manage the vagrant machine.
+These are the basic commands to manage the vagrant machine.
 If you want to know more about them, just check the official Vagrant documentation.

 |    Action    |                                     Command |